 It is not the love story between Sita and Ram.
-It is the love that is found when the Universe conspires to send us a friend exactly in the moment when one thinks that all is lost, when even the one and only joy one has has been taken away, when what has been lost makes life not worth living.
-It is an undying, unshakeable, unwavering love like that of an animal once its trust has been gained.
+It is the love that is found when the Universe conspires to send us help exactly in the moment when we think that all is lost, when even our most cherished joy in the world has has been taken away, making life not worth living.
+It is the undying, unshakeable, unwavering love of the Universe that sticks to our side like an animal companion once its trust has been gained.

 People might abandon you but an animal never will.

-After what had already been a spellbinding adventure, the Rāmāyana takes a curious twist that has never ceased to enchant me when the desolate and distressed Ram encounters a surprising monkey of startling prowess, who takes Ram to meet the Bear and Monkey kings in the land of Kishkinda, where an animal army is assembled to build a bridge and cross the water to the demon island of Lanka to rescue Sita and restore righteousness to this world.
+After what had already been a spellbinding adventure, the Rāmāyana takes a curious twist that has never ceased to enchant me when the desolate and distressed Ram encounters a surprising monkey of startling prowess, who takes Ram to meet the Bear and Monkey kings in the land of Kishkinda.
+There, deep in the wilderness, an animal army is assembled to build a bridge and cross the water to the demon island of Lanka to rescue Sita and restore righteousness to this world.

 There is not one Hindu who does not know the great name of that curious monkey who leapt across the water on a reconnaissance mission to the island to find Sita.
-He could become so small he could sneak past demons into the citadel or so large that he almost single-handedly and mischievously thrashed Ravana and all of Lanka to deliver the omen of Ravana’s defeat: Ram was much more than just a man on Earth and he was coming — he would see to it, personally.
+He could become so small he could sneak past demons into the citadel or so large that he almost single-handedly and mischievously thrashed Ravana and all of Lanka to deliver the omen of Ravana’s defeat: Ram was much more than just a man on Earth and he was coming — the amazing monkey would see to it, personally.